A.J. Brown Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Matchup vs. Cincinnati

-- Brown had 24 receiving yards in one career matchup against the Bengals, 46.5 fewer than his receiving yards prop bet over/under for Saturday's game (70.5).
+- In his one matchup against the Bengals, Brown's 24 receiving yards total is 48.5 less than his over/under for Saturday's game (72.5).

-- Brown caught a touchdown pass in that outing against the Bengals.
+- Brown caught a touchdown pass in that game against the Bengals.

-- The Bengals have the NFL's 27th-ranked pass defense this season, giving up 264.6 yards per game through the air.
+- This week Brown will face the NFL's 27th-ranked pass defense (264.6 yards allowed per game).

-- With 26 passing TDs conceded this year, the Bengals defense is ranked 13th in the league.
+- With 26 passing TDs allowed this year, the Bengals defense is ranked 13th in the league.

 Recent Performances